byf3332/StarSystem/README.md

 ## To run (~~*Do you really like to play with the garbage I wrote?*~~)
 1. Clone this repo and get into the directory.
 2. Just execute ``python StarSystem.py`` and you can start playing with it.
+No dependencies needed.
+Support only Windows/*NIX.

 # DO NOT ASK ME TO FIX ANY BUG OF THIS GARBAGE!